 modular process plants and key components, covering the entire spectrum from small terminals to world-scale plants operating under the harshest conditions.

-our largest reference project for ammonia production.
-This plant went on stream in 2017 in Togliatti, located around 1,000 kilometers south-east of Moscow in a region with a climate and logistics infrastructure comparable to that of Hammerfest or Tobolsk.
+Similar challenges accompanied our largest reference project for ammonia production.
+This plant went on stream in 2017 in a region with a climate and logistics infrastructure comparable to that of Hammerfest.
 Here also, for example, the waterways are not navigable all year round, roads are narrow and bridges have limited load-bearing capacity.
 All of which make detours necessary.
-The tight schedule was a further challenge, as was the need to transport equipment to Togliatti from yards dotted around the world.
+The tight schedule was a further challenge, as was the need to transport equipment to the construction site from yards dotted around the world.
 Despite all this, our engineers were able to successfully complete every step in the engineering, procurement and construction workflow and even managed to commission the plant in freezing winter temperatures.
 Our team accomplished this extremely difficult task in close cooperation with their colleagues from Linde Gas.
 The ammonia plant uses the

 Constructing an industrial plant is a complex and lengthy undertaking.
 As with a house, you start with the foundations and move on to the steel frame.
 After that equipment is assembled, pipes are laid and instruments are connected.
 The final step, namely commissioning and start-up, is no less complicated.
 Our engineers inspect the intricate network of pipes, pumps, heat exchangers and plant components to ensure that everything is sufficiently clean, inert, sealed and dry for start-up.
 The